baskoroajis/Smiley-Demo-RN/README.md

 ### How To Run

 1. run your server, in root folder run 'npm install' then 'npm start'.
-2. make sure your Android device and your server komputer in the same connection network.
+2. make sure your Android device and your server Computer in the same connection network.
 3. connect your android devices.
 4. go to react-native folder, run 'npm install'.
 5. after finish installing npm, run 'react-native run-android'.